 TKC: What would you say to someone who feels that it’s too expensive to eat the way you suggested?

 DTW: It is not more expensive.
 You do need to cook at home from ingredients as opposed to from processed foods.
 One can do this without meat – as a vegetarian.
 Or one can do this eating meat.
 I encourage growing sprouts or mushrooms in your home.
 I also encourage growing food in container gardens on your deck or balcony or mixed in with your flower gardens and lawn.
 I encourage hunting, fishing and foraging for food.
 If you want someone else to cook for you, yes it is expensive.
-You can use www.ewg.com to find the environmental working group consumer guides to identify which foods are the most contaminated with pesticides and wish are the least contaminated to prioritize your spending.
+You can find environmental working group consumer guides to identify which foods are the most contaminated with pesticides and wish are the least contaminated to prioritize your spending.
 Eat as clean as your budget allows.
 Even if vegetables are not organic, eat vegetables.
 You will still detoxify and get healthier, but it will occur more slowly.
 Often as people adopt the lifestyle, they gradually figure out how to afford organic foods.
 They often find that the organic foods are the most flavorful.

 If you have any questions about pricing or insurance, please call us directly at (212) 717-1118 and our staff will be glad to assist you.
 For all other requests, please call or fill out the form below.